dbadeev/dbadeev/README.md

 - _City Life_ - Geospatial analytics based on Taxi Routes and Neighborhoods: GeoPandas, clustering, making maps
 - _Understanding customer_ - Intent classification based on Deep Learning algorithms applied to NLP tasks (RNN, LSTM, BERT)
 - _Uber_ - Taxi demand forecast based on time series analysis: stationarity, exponential smoothing, SARIMA
+- _Amazon_ - Amazon’s recommender system – “Customers Who Bought This Item Also Bought” using Apache Spark and its 3rd-party libraries
 - [METHODS OF CORPUS RESEARCH OF SOCIOLINGUISTIC VARIABILITY](https://github.com/dbadeev/gender_profiling) [on the example of the language of social networks] (Python) - Single and Cross-genre Gender Identification in Russian language
 -
 #### C